singer-io/tap-nice-incontact/README.md

 ## Polling Behavior

 For [data extraction streams](https://help.nice-incontact.com/content/recording/dataextractionapi.htm), we need to poll the `/jobs/{JOB_ID}` endpoint to wait for the success state.
-You can change these settings in order to use different settings.
+You can change these settings in order to adjust polling behavior.

 | stream | reporting period |
 | :----: | :--------------- |